 2022, September 28th – Congrats to Honggoo, Arka and Marie!
 Their work reveals functional long-range loops involving the tufted and mitral cells and their major cortical targets: the anterior olfactory nucleus versus piriform cortex.
 Tufted cells outperform mitral cells and appear ideally positioned to compute odor identity and intensity.
 Cortical feedback regulates specifically the activity of its dominant input cell type and implements different computations.
-The jury is still out, as their results trigger exciting testable hypotheses including that neural circuits in the anterior olfactory nucleus may outperform circuits in the piriform cortex at decoding odor identity.
+The jury is still out, as their results trigger exciting testable hypotheses including that neural circuits in the anterior olfactory nucleus may outperform circuits in the piriform cortex at decoding odor identity during olfactory behaviors.
 Press release.

 2022, February 1st – Blom Kraakman (University of Amsterdam) joins the lab to pursue her Masters thesis in Neuroscience building on a background in Philosophy.
 Blom is joining the Smellocator team and aims to understand whether the brain generates and makes use of olfactomotor predictions and errors during closed-loop behavior.
 Welcome Blom!

 2021, July 1st – Sanjeev Kaushalya joins CSHL to steer the emerging NeuroImaging and Behavior Core.
 Building on rich Neuro-engineering, Physics and Chemistry expertise, Sanjeev will help synergize efforts across labs on the CSHL campus and put to good use various new optical and ultrasound imaging methods.
 Welcome Sanjeev!

 2020, November 1st – Steven Gluf joins the lab as technician to help an expanding effort to understand the neural mechanisms of olfactory perception.
 Welcome Steven!